Four Reasons to Join An (In)fertility Group

 Infertility often goes hand in hand with depression and anxiety.
 Learning how to manage difficult emotions and life challenges associated with your infertility diagnosis is often another benefit to joining a group.
 Infertility is a crisis and a reproductive trauma, yet most people focus exclusively on medical interventions to reach their goal of having a baby.
 The emotional impact of infertility is often neglected until the distress is greatly impacting their day-to-day life and relationships.

 So what if I told you that learning new tools could help decrease your symptoms of depression and anxiety like stress, worry, sadness, grief and loss?
 Did you know that deceasing these feelings could have a positive impact on your fertility?
-Many professionally led support groups teach participants a combination of Cognitive Behavior Therapy and Mindfulness skills.
+Many professionally led groups teach participants a combination of Cognitive Behavior Therapy and Mindfulness skills.
 Here’s how these skills can help you:

 • Cognitive Behavioral Therapy (CBT), an evidence based treatment for both depression and anxiety, is based on the understanding that our thoughts influence our emotions, but that our thoughts aren't always accurate.
 CBT teaches us how to challenge our thoughts to make them more realistic.